 The 10 Best Bookshelf Speakers

 This wiki has been updated 33 times since it was first published in December of 2015.
 Offering powerful sound in a relatively compact size, these bookshelf speakers will deliver a faithful reproduction of your favorite audio tracks without looming large in your home office, den or living room.
 They generally respond as low as 40 hertz, which makes music sound great, and they come in self-powered as well as passive configurations, so you don't necessarily need a standalone receiver.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes